VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -vmui.customDashboardsPath string
      Optional path to vmui dashboards.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmui/packages/vmui/public/dashboards
   -vmui.defaultTimezone string
      The default timezone to be used in vmui.
 Timezone must be a valid IANA Time Zone.
-For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local.
-See https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmui#timezone-configuration
+For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local
 ```